All HomeKit Smart Plugs For Australia Compared

 Summary

 Australian HomeKit users finally have a little more choice when it comes to smart plugs.
-The introduction of the Cygnett Smart Home range, and Meross’ new AU version of the MSS210, add excellent, low-cost options where there was very little before.
-Being Wi-Fi smart plugs means very simple installation by simply scanning the QR code in the Home app, and you’re good to go.
-For slightly more money, the Belkin Wemo Thread plug provides the best option for multiple power points.
+The introduction of the Cygnett Smart Home range, and Meross’ new AU version of the Meross WiFi Smart Plug, add excellent, low-cost options where there was very little before.
+Being Wi-Fi smart plugs means very simple installation by simply scanning the QR code in the Apple Home app, and you’re good to go.
+For situations where a typical smart plug would block other sockets or USB ports, the new EVVR Smart Plug solves this by using a standard plug and displacing the device itself further down the cable.

 If energy monitoring is your thing, then your best bet is Eve.
 The Eve app is a powerful full HomeKit client and provides the best data logging and graphing of any of these options, plus you’ll be able to access that data in other third-party apps as well.